-Whether your difficulty speaking or swallowing is related to a problem present at birth, an injury, or a new medical condition, you’ll find the care and support you need at the Ronny Schwartz Center for Voice, Swallowing and Motility Disorders.
+Whether your difficulty speaking or swallowing is related to a problem present at birth, an injury, or a new medical condition, you’ll find the care and support you need at the Ronny Schwartz Center for Voice and Swallowing.

-Our certified therapists work closely with Scripps Health doctors who are at the top of their field in numerous medical and surgical specialties, including:
+Our certified therapists work closely with Scripps Health providers who are at the top of their field in numerous medical and surgical specialties, including:

 - Otolaryngology (also known as ENT or ear, nose and throat)